-A PEO can handle payroll, benefits packages, onboarding, off-boarding, 401(K), employee handbooks, workers’ comp, and HR compliance across the board with federal and state regulations.
-To understand why to use a PEO, you need to know how it works.
-Here are a few questions your company should ask before hiring a PEO.
+A Professional Employer Organization (PEO) can handle payroll, benefits packages, onboarding, off-boarding, 401(k) plans, employee handbooks, workers’ comp, and HR compliance across the board with federal and state regulations.
+Here are a few questions you should ask to find a PEO that works best for your company.

 How many employees do you have?